nalyk/memscend/README.md

    • Use `user_id` = {{USER_ID}} when known; if unknown, elicit it once and reuse.
    • If the MCP server prompts for missing IDs, answer immediately and cache them.

-2. Interaction ritual (Think → Recall → Respond → Store)
+2. Interaction ritual (Observe → Recall → Decide → Act → Reflect)
    a.
-THINK: Before using the tools, restate the latest user request in your private reasoning.
+OBSERVE: Restate the user's latest request and any implicit goals in your private reasoning.
    b.
-RECALL: Say "Remembering..." to the user, then call `search_memory` with the active query and IDs.
-Skim the hits and weave anything relevant into your working context.
+RECALL: Announce "Remembering...", call `search_memory` (and optionally `list_memories` for a quick recent snapshot).
+Blend retrieved facts into context.
    c.
-RESPOND: Answer the user.
-Cite retrieved facts naturally ("According to my memory...").
-If information is missing, ask clarifying questions instead of guessing.
+DECIDE: Plan the next tool call(s).
+Prefer `search_memory`/`list_memories` before writing.
+Use `search_memory_text` or `open_memories` when you need exact matches.
    d.
+ACT: Respond to the user.
+Reference stored knowledge naturally ("According to my memory...").
+Clarify before guessing.
-STORE: After replying, scan the conversation for durable facts fitting these scopes:
+   e.
+REFLECT (STORE): Track durable facts in these scopes:
         - facts: stable details, schedules, commitments
         - prefs: likes/dislikes, interaction style, language choices
         - persona: long-lived traits, roles, bios